Ready To Learn

-- Collaborating with producers of new children’s media products and services, focusing on the content’s learning potential, appeal, and utility
+- Collaborate with producers of new children’s media products and services, focusing on the content’s learning potential, appeal, and utility

 - Our studies have also shown that use of PBS KIDS content across media platforms supports teachers’ confidence and deepens understanding of how to help parents engage in learning with their children.